-Fairtrade Fortnight will return in 2019 from 25 February to 10 March.
+Fairtrade Fortnight is running from 25 February to 10 March 2019.
 It’s the most important time of the year for us all to celebrate Fairtrade achievements, whilst encouraging further commitments from the public, companies and governments to take action for fairer trade.

-Next year, for Fairtrade Fortnight we will focus on cocoa, women and living income.
+Fairtrade Fortnight 2019 will focus on cocoa, women and living income.
 But we want to make sure that we are supporting all businesses involved in Fairtrade, whether you’re buying cocoa or coffee, gold or cotton, we have created resources for all businesses to tell their Fairtrade story during the campaign period.
-If you are interested in offering a speaker or product samples for one of the hundreds of public events taking place up and down the country please email: firstname.lastname@example.org.
+If you are interested in offering a speaker or product samples for one of the hundreds of public events taking place up and down the country please email: email@example.com.

 Make sure you’re signed up to our newsletters so you’re the first to hear upcoming announcements about other ways you can get involved.

 Farmers of Fairtrade cocoa have seen prices crash to crisis levels in the last few years, particularly in West Africa where most cocoa is grown.
 The situation highlights in stark terms the scandal of unfair trade.
 We have a choice about whether we take a stand against this.

 Many farmers – both men and women – are underpaid and exploited.
 That means they can’t earn enough for the basics many of us take for granted, including food, education and housing, because they don’t earn a living income.